 Serum

 This is where your hardworking active ingredients come in.
 What serum you use entirely depends on your skin type and concerns.
-This is also where you’ll use your bespoke or prescription treatment, too.
+This is also where you’ll use your bespoke or medical treatment, too.
 Let’s break it down by skin type to make it easier to digest.

 For acne-prone skin, you’ll want to look into ingredients like glycolic acid and salicylic acid, which work to unclog pores and thus, reduce breakouts.